 1. Start Your Day Early

 If you haven’t yet defined your personal values, you can get started with this article.
 Keep in mind, that your priorities will shift and evolve over time.
 This is normal and good!

-3. Don’t Forget to Prioritize Your Health
+4. Don’t Forget to Prioritize Your Health

 5. Let Go of Fear

-But, what if you believed you were good enough, you were achieving and doing something meaningful.
+What if you believed you were good enough, and you were achieving and doing something meaningful.
 Once you have that belief and confidence, you can let go of the fear that there is “always more.”

 This guide will help you get over your most irrational fears: How to Overcome Your Irrational Fears (That Stop You from Succeeding)

 6. Know When to Say No and Delegate

 If you feel that you need some time to focus on coping with stress, don’t be afraid to say no to that extra weekend project your boss wants you to take on.
 Kindly suggest that it can wait until Monday.

 7. The Balance Changes Daily